 Hotels are categorized by Smith Travel Research, a leading lodging industry research firm, as luxury, upper upscale, upscale, mid-price and economy.
 The service quality and level of accommodations of the RockResorts' hotels place them in the luxury category and certain of the Company's other hotels are categorized in the luxury, as well as, upper upscale segments of the hotel market, which represents hotels achieving the highest average daily rates ("ADR") in the industry, and includes such brands as the Ritz-Carlton, Four Seasons and Starwood's Luxury Collection hotels.
 The luxury and upper upscale segments consist of approximately 630,000 rooms at approximately 1,690 properties in the United States as of July 2007.
 For the year ended July 31, 2007, the Company's owned hotels, which includes a combination of certain RockResorts, as well as other hotels around the Company's ski resorts, had an overall ADR of \$167.15, a paid occupancy rate of 64.7% and revenue per available room ("RevPAR") of \$108.10, as compared to the upper upscale segment's ADR of \$156.00, a paid occupancy rate of 71.1% and RevPAR of \$110.97.
-The Company believes that this comparison to the upper upscale category is appropriate as its mix of owned hotels include those in the luxury and upper upscale categories, as described above, as well as certain of its hotels that fall in the upscale category.
+The Company believes that this comparison to the upper upscale category is appropriate as its mix of owned hotels include those in the luxury and upper upscale category.
 The highly seasonal nature of the Company's lodging properties results in lower average occupancy as compared to the general lodging industry.